 Here are 6 ideas to get you cooking when there’s “nothing” to eat.
-They call for simple pantry ingredients, nothing too exotic for your average 21st century household.
+They call for simple pantry ingredients that are easy on the budget.

 Last year, I shared my list of stand-by meals to turn to when Plan A fails.
 Oh, Plan A fails a lot around here.
 I get distracted.
 I forget to thaw.
 Time gets away from me.